WitherCo/Guard-shin/CONTRIBUTING.md

 - Include detailed steps to reproduce the issue
 - Describe the behavior you observed and what you expected to see
 - Include screenshots if possible
-- Mention the browser/environment where you encountered the issue
+- Mention the browser/environment where you encountered the issues

 ### Suggesting Enhancements